vivekpatel99/Vivekpatel99/README.md

 <!-- Here are some ideas to get you started: -->

-- 🔭 I’m currently learning Machine Learning.
+- 🔭 I’m currently learning Machine Learning & Deep learning.
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 Vivpatel99@gmail.com
 - 😄 Pronouns: ...
 He/Him